 Subsequently, the estate filed suit in the U.S. District Court for the District of Massachusetts, alleging bad faith failure to settle on the part of Sedgwick.
 The trial court found that Sedgwick made reasonable pretrial offers to settle the pain and suffering claim, and had no obligation to make settlement offers with respect to the wrongful death claim because Radius’ liability was not reasonably clear.
 The appellate court affirmed the trial court’s judgment, concluding that Sedgwick’s pretrial settlement offers, with respect to the pain and suffering claim, were reasonable.
 The appellate court also stated that “we discern no clear error in the district court's implicit finding that, with respect to wrongful death, causation (and, therefore, liability) was not reasonably clear in October of 2011.”
 Therefore, the appellate court found that Sedgwick did not act in bad faith.

 Teets v.
-Great-W. Life & Annuity Ins.
+Great-West Life & Annuity Ins.
 Co.

 --- F.3d ---, 2019 WL 1372319 (10th Cir.
 Mar.
 27, 2019)